-

 English Language Entry Requirements

-For applicants whose first language is not English, a minimum IELTS score of 7.0 or equivalent at least is expected of applicants whose first language is not English.
+For applicants whose first language is not English, a minimum IELTS of 7.0 overall or equivalent, and no less than 6.5 in any one component is required for entry to this programme.

 More information on English language test equivalency are available here.